Phillip-England/godocument/docs/introduction.md

 And Godocument was born.

+### Testing

+Godocument's workflow is straightforward: clone the repo, setup your config, write your markdown files, build the static assets, and deploy.

+Everything starts with your godocument.config.json file.
+Here is what the config file looks like for this site.
+Yes, I use my own software. 😉

+#### Again

+Godocument's workflow is straightforward: clone the repo, setup your config, write your markdown files, build the static assets, and deploy.

+Everything starts with your godocument.config.json file.
+Here is what the config file looks like for this site.
+Yes, I use my own software. 😉

+##### Again

+Godocument's workflow is straightforward: clone the repo, setup your config, write your markdown files, build the static assets, and deploy.

+Everything starts with your godocument.config.json file.
+Here is what the config file looks like for this site.
+Yes, I use my own software. 😉

 ## How Does it Work?

 Godocument's workflow is straightforward: clone the repo, setup your config, write your markdown files, build the static assets, and deploy.